How Much Food Should I Feed My Dog?

 How Much Food To Feed My Puppy

 Puppies’ dietary needs differ from those of a full-grown dog.
-This is because puppies are in a rapid-growth phase, which means their metabolism is high and their need for calories increases, explains Dr. Kline.
+This is because puppies are in a rapid-growth phase, which means their metabolism is high and their need for calories is increased, explains Dr. Kline.

 “For puppies 0 to 4 months old, we recommend feeding, on average, three times the resting energy requirements.
 For puppies 4 to 12 months, we recommend two times the RER.
 This can vary with breed and individual needs, so it’s important to monitor the dog’s weight and talk to your veterinarian,” says Dr. Reidenbach.